 How the IoT is Shaping the Manufacturing Industry- What is Industry 4.0?

-This week is National Manufacturing Week, which means we’re leaping at the chance to explore how manufacturing has grown in Victoria over the course of the past few years.
-IoT has played a large role in this growth and we’re working with a new buzzword, “Industry 4.0,” that’s creating waves and making getting work done easier.
+Manufacturing has continued to grow over the past few years and IoT has played a large role in this growth.
+Now we’re working with a new buzzword, “Industry 4.0,” that’s creating waves and making getting work done easier than ever before.

 Australia’s manufacturing industry is anticipated to achieve a growth rate of 1.2% over the next five years.
 Not sounding exciting enough for you?
 Consider that that percentage represents a figure of 405.8 billion AUD.
 The industry is currently sitting at a value of 383.2 billion AUD and is responsible for employing more than 791,000 Aussies.